Rehearsal Dinner

 Traditionally, the rehearsal dinner includes:

-Keep it intimate enough to actually mingle - you’ll have the big guest list tomorrow.
+Keep it intimate enough to actually connect with everyone - you’ll have your full guest list the next day.

 Step 2: Choose Your Vibe and Venue